 Danny still won’t give me any details except an assurance that the complaint was flung out at the first stage.
 Maybe Bexley Council is learning, they should have flung out the case against Philip Read too.

-The big question must be, why does the Labour Party allow its own reputation to be trashed through association?
+Why does the Labour Party allow its reputation to be trashed through association with such people?